 From pop-up design-led shops to outdoor street works (including commissioning a 20ft wooden geo fox) we select exhibitors, speakers and designers from across the globe to showcase the best in illustration, art and design through a programme of events (exhibitions, expo, meet-ups, interventions), a talks program (with industry heavyweights) and creative workshops.

-we are delighted to announce our creative partnership with CoLab Dudley.
+We are delighted to announce our creative partnership with CoLab Dudley.
+Watch this space.

 2019 event – Paint Dudley

 For 2019 we’re concentrating on type and sign writing with a new pilot project called PAINT DUDLEY.

 With our partners Gather and CoLab Dudley our aim was to start to ‘brighten up the town centre’ with a range of community interventions.
 From new type-based commissions shaped by community input (by artists Dan Griffin-Hayes below, and Jim of Seven 9 Signs above) to free workshops and guided photo walks (by Tom Hicks of Black Country Type) – there was a range of activities for people to enjoy.